With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 East Alabama Medical Center Department Of Psychiatric Medicine is a mental health treatment center in Opelika, AL, located at 2000 Pepperell Parkway, 36801 zip code area.
 East Alabama Medical Center Department Of Psychiatric Medicine provides hospital inpatient treatment.
-East Alabama Medical Center Department Of Psychiatric Medicine offers cognitive behavioral therapy, individual psychotherapy and behavior modification to young adults, adults and children / adolescents.
+East Alabama Medical Center Department Of Psychiatric Medicine offers activity therapy, couples/family therapy and group therapy to young adults, adults and children / adolescents.
 East Alabama Medical Center Department Of Psychiatric Medicine also supports people with serious mental illness.
-Additional services at East Alabama Medical Center Department Of Psychiatric Medicine consist of suicide prevention services, family psychoeducation and education services.
+Additional services at East Alabama Medical Center Department Of Psychiatric Medicine consist of diet and exercise counseling, family psychoeducation and education services.

 Learn MoreMacon County Satellite is a mental health clinic in Tuskegee, Alabama, located at 103 East Oak Street, 36083.
-Macon County Satellite offers outpatient treatment and telemedicine/telehealth.
-Macon County Satellite provides group therapy, couples/family therapy and psychotropic medication to children / adolescents, young adults and adults.
+Macon County Satellite offers telemedicine/telehealth and outpatient treatment.
+Macon County Satellite provides individual psychotherapy, trauma therapy and couples/family therapy to seniors 65 or older, young adults and adults.
 Macon County Satellite also supports people requiring dual diagnosis treatment.
-Some other services provided by Macon County Satellite include court-ordered outpatient treatment, family psychoeducation and mentoring/peer support/consumer-run services.
+Some other services provided by Macon County Satellite include case management, intensive case management and family psychoeducation.

 Learn MoreNew Horizons Community Service Board The Reach Center is a mental health facility in Columbus, GA, located at 1220 2nd Avenue, in the 31901 zip code.
 New Horizons Community Service Board The Reach Center provides outpatient treatment.
-New Horizons Community Service Board The Reach Center provides group therapy to adults, seniors 65 or older and young adults.
-New Horizons Community Service Board The Reach Center also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+New Horizons Community Service Board The Reach Center provides group therapy to young adults, adults and seniors 65 or older.
+New Horizons Community Service Board The Reach Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
 Some other services available at New Horizons Community Service Board The Reach Center include psychosocial rehabilitation services.

 Learn MoreNew Horizons Community Service Board is one of mental health facilities in Columbus, Georgia, located at 2100 Comer Avenue, 31904 zip code.
 New Horizons Community Service Board provides telemedicine/telehealth and outpatient treatment.
-New Horizons Community Service Board provides group therapy, psychotropic medication and individual psychotherapy to adults, young adults and children / adolescents.
-Additional services provided at New Horizons Community Service Board include intensive case management, case management and court-ordered outpatient treatment.
+New Horizons Community Service Board provides psychotropic medication, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Additional services provided at New Horizons Community Service Board include supported employment, intensive case management and case management.

 Learn MoreTwin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling is a mental health clinic in Columbus, GA, located at 1025 3rd Avenue, 31906 zip code area.
 Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling provides outpatient treatment.
-Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling offers psychotropic medication, activity therapy and trauma therapy to children / adolescents and young adults.
-Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling also supports people requiring dual diagnosis treatment, LGBT and children/adolescents with serious emotional disturbance.
-Additional services offered at Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling include diet and exercise counseling, therapeutic foster care and family psychoeducation.
+Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling offers group therapy, cognitive behavioral therapy and couples/family therapy to children / adolescents and young adults.
+Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling also supports transitional age young adults, clients referred from the court/judicial system and people with PTSD.
+Additional services offered at Twin Cedar Youth And Family Services Dorothy Wells Knight Community Counseling include therapeutic foster care, case management and court-ordered outpatient treatment.

 Learn MoreSaint Francis Hospital The Bradley Center is a mental health treatment clinic in Columbus, Georgia, located at 2000 16th Avenue, in the 31901 zip code.
-Saint Francis Hospital The Bradley Center provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Saint Francis Hospital The Bradley Center provides cognitive behavioral therapy, couples/family therapy and activity therapy to young adults, seniors 65 or older and adults.
-Saint Francis Hospital The Bradley Center also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided by Saint Francis Hospital The Bradley Center consist of case management, mentoring/peer support/consumer-run services and suicide prevention services.
+Saint Francis Hospital The Bradley Center provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Saint Francis Hospital The Bradley Center provides psychotropic medication, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Saint Francis Hospital The Bradley Center also supports seniors or older adults, people with serious mental illness and transitional age young adults.
+Additional services provided by Saint Francis Hospital The Bradley Center consist of integrated primary care services, mentoring/peer support/consumer-run services and case management.

 Learn MoreCentral Alabama Va Healthcare Sys Columbus Cboc is a mental health facility in Columbus, GA, located at 1310 13th Avenue, 31901 zip code area.
-Central Alabama Va Healthcare Sys Columbus Cboc provides outpatient treatment and telemedicine/telehealth.
-Central Alabama Va Healthcare Sys Columbus Cboc provides trauma therapy, behavior modification and group therapy to adults, seniors 65 or older and young adults.
-Central Alabama Va Healthcare Sys Columbus Cboc also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered by Central Alabama Va Healthcare Sys Columbus Cboc consist of family psychoeducation, supported housing and education services.
+Central Alabama Va Healthcare Sys Columbus Cboc provides telemedicine/telehealth and outpatient treatment.
+Central Alabama Va Healthcare Sys Columbus Cboc provides group therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Central Alabama Va Healthcare Sys Columbus Cboc also supports people with serious mental illness, people with PTSD and veterans.
+Additional services offered by Central Alabama Va Healthcare Sys Columbus Cboc consist of suicide prevention services, chronic disease/illness management and education services.

 Learn MoreFamily Center Of Columbus Inc is a mental health treatment center in Columbus, Georgia, located at 1350 15th Avenue, part of the 31901 zip code.
 Family Center Of Columbus Inc provides outpatient treatment.
-Family Center Of Columbus Inc also offers couples/family therapy, trauma therapy and behavior modification to children / adolescents, seniors 65 or older and adults.
-Family Center Of Columbus Inc also provides family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Family Center Of Columbus Inc also offers couples/family therapy, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
+Family Center Of Columbus Inc also provides court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 Learn MorePathways Center Troup County Mh/ad is a mental health clinic in Lagrange, GA, located at 122 Gordon Commercial Drive, Suite D, in the 30240 zip code.
-Pathways Center Troup County Mh/ad provides outpatient treatment and telemedicine/telehealth.
-Pathways Center Troup County Mh/ad offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to adults, young adults and seniors 65 or older.
-Pathways Center Troup County Mh/ad also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-More services at Pathways Center Troup County Mh/ad include supported employment, case management and mentoring/peer support/consumer-run services.
+Pathways Center Troup County Mh/ad provides telemedicine/telehealth and outpatient treatment.
+Pathways Center Troup County Mh/ad offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Pathways Center Troup County Mh/ad also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+More services at Pathways Center Troup County Mh/ad include court-ordered outpatient treatment, case management and assertive community treatment.

 Learn MoreTwin Cedar Youth And Family Services Lagrange Mental Health Coleman Center is a mental health center in Lagrange, Georgia, located at 701 Lincoln Street, 30240 zip code.
 Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center provides outpatient treatment.
-Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center offers integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to children / adolescents and young adults.
-Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and LGBT.
-More services available at Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center include family psychoeducation, court-ordered outpatient treatment and therapeutic foster care.
+Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center offers couples/family therapy, individual psychotherapy and cognitive behavioral therapy to young adults and children / adolescents.
+Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center also supports LGBT, people requiring dual diagnosis treatment and transitional age young adults.
+More services available at Twin Cedar Youth And Family Services Lagrange Mental Health Coleman Center include case management, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreNew Horizons Community Service Board Harris County Mh/sa Services is a mental health treatment center in Hamilton, GA, located at 9989 Ga Highway 116, 31811 zip code area.
 New Horizons Community Service Board Harris County Mh/sa Services provides outpatient treatment.
-New Horizons Community Service Board Harris County Mh/sa Services offers psychotropic medication to children / adolescents, adults and seniors 65 or older.
-Additional services at New Horizons Community Service Board Harris County Mh/sa Services consist of suicide prevention services, intensive case management and housing services.
+New Horizons Community Service Board Harris County Mh/sa Services offers psychotropic medication to adults, seniors 65 or older and young adults.
+Additional services at New Horizons Community Service Board Harris County Mh/sa Services consist of intensive case management, suicide prevention services and supported housing.

 Learn MoreCedar Tree Family And Children Services is a mental health clinic in Columbus, Georgia, located at 3604 Saint Marys Road, 31906.
 Cedar Tree Family And Children Services offers outpatient treatment.
-Cedar Tree Family And Children Services provides group therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Some other services provided by Cedar Tree Family And Children Services include court-ordered outpatient treatment, case management and family psychoeducation.
+Cedar Tree Family And Children Services provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, young adults and seniors 65 or older.
+Some other services provided by Cedar Tree Family And Children Services include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreBullock County Satellite is one of mental health facilities in Union Springs, Alabama, located at 202 Abercrombie Street, 36089 zip code.
-Bullock County Satellite provides outpatient treatment and telemedicine/telehealth.
-Bullock County Satellite provides behavior modification, couples/family therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Bullock County Satellite provides telemedicine/telehealth and outpatient treatment.
+Bullock County Satellite provides integrated dual diagnosis disorder treatment, trauma therapy and psychotropic medication to adults, children / adolescents and young adults.
 Bullock County Satellite also supports people requiring dual diagnosis treatment.
-Additional services provided at Bullock County Satellite include court-ordered outpatient treatment, intensive case management and case management.
+Additional services provided at Bullock County Satellite include case management, family psychoeducation and mentoring/peer support/consumer-run services.

 Learn MorePathways Center Heard County Sa/mh/ad Center is a mental health clinic in Franklin, GA, located at 1206 Franklin Parkway, 30217 zip code area.
-Pathways Center Heard County Sa/mh/ad Center provides outpatient treatment and telemedicine/telehealth.
-Pathways Center Heard County Sa/mh/ad Center offers integrated dual diagnosis disorder treatment, individual psychotherapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
+Pathways Center Heard County Sa/mh/ad Center provides telemedicine/telehealth and outpatient treatment.
+Pathways Center Heard County Sa/mh/ad Center offers individual psychotherapy, couples/family therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
 Pathways Center Heard County Sa/mh/ad Center also supports people requiring dual diagnosis treatment.
-Additional services offered at Pathways Center Heard County Sa/mh/ad Center include case management, supported employment and suicide prevention services.
+Additional services offered at Pathways Center Heard County Sa/mh/ad Center include suicide prevention services, assertive community treatment and supported employment.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.